kraftika/box-files/README.md

 * Authenthicate using OAuth2
 * List files from your account
 * Upload the file; the file accepts metadata keywords
 * Download the file
 * Display popup with file metadata when the user clicks on the thumbnail image

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

 ## Build & development

-Run `grunt` for building and `grunt serve` for preview.
+Run `grunt` for building and `grunt dev` for run.

 ## Testing